What Does NxGen MDx Screen For?

 Prognosis is variable.
 With appropriate medical care, individuals with SLS can live well into adulthood.
 The quality of life for these individuals can often depend on the severity of their symptoms and the access to symptomatic treatment.

 Although a cure for SLS does not exist, treatments do exist to help manage the symptoms of the condition.
 Individuals with SLS should consider following special diets early in the disease to limit daily fat intake.
 Affected individuals should also try to keep their skin as hydrated as possible with daily baths and special moisturizing agents that help treat the scaly nature of the skin.
 It has been shown that application of calcipotriol (a vitamin D-like substance) to the skin can also help.
 Some research shows that treatment with a drug called zileuton can help control the itchiness of the skin, but the drug has not currently been FDA approved for this purpose.
 Any individuals with SLS experiencing seizures should be treated with anti-seizure therapies by a neurologist.
 People with SLS who have difficulty walking may benefit from physical therapy and may eventually need mobility aids, such as a wheelchair.
 Individuals should also seek care from an ophthalmologist if they experience any eye-related symptoms.
-People with SLS can also be nearsighted and be particularly sensitive to light.

 Talk to a Genetic Counselor